DSLstandard/Lean4-FFI-Programming-Tutorial-GLFW/README.md

 ```
 ...to build our `lean_obj_res`.

-You can now test out `opaque glfwInit : IO Bool` now in `./Main.lean`:
+You can now test out `opaque glfwInit : IO Bool` in `./Main.lean` with this:
 ```
 @[extern "lean_glfwInit"]
 opaque glfwInit : IO Bool